1. Home

 Using the same carbon fibre construction as the i3, the i8 was a little different because it wasn't a full EV.
 BMW instead innovated with its first plug-in hybrid powertrain (one that remains unique in the sports car sector to this day).
 Its clever mid-engined design combined with those striking looks and scissor doors made it a groundbreaking machine.

 Since then BMW (along with all of its rivals) has gone big on plug-in hybrids, from the hugely popular 3 Series to the behemoth X5 SUV.
 But, most recently, the company has rapidly expanded its fully electric offerings.
-In this article we look at its nine 'i' models and examine what they offer to the market.
+In this article we look at its ten 'i' models and examine what they offer to the market.

-BMW electric cars 2024
+BMW electric cars in 2025

 1. BMW i3